chrisgrieser/zsh-magic-dashboard/README.md

 export MAGIC_DASHBOARD_GITLOG_LINES=5
 export MAGIC_DASHBOARD_FILES_LINES=6
 export MAGIC_DASHBOARD_FILES_LINES=4
 export MAGIC_DASHBOARD_DISABLED_BELOW_TERM_HEIGHT=15
 ```

 ## Usage
-Just press `enter` on an empty buffer.
+Press `enter` on an empty buffer.
 That's it!

 ## Display dashboard on `cd`
 The dashboard call also be called via `_magic_dashboard`.
 One use case would be